wwood/hmmer-rs/README.md

 It is quite new and not all of the functionality of HMMER is exposed yet.
 If you need something that is not exposed, please open an issue or a pull request, or better yet have a go at implementing it yourself.

+As this is still early days, the API is likely to change.
+If you are using this library, please pin your dependency to a specific version.

 Example usage, running a HMMSEARCH:

 ```rust